crownstack-guidelines/crownstack-guidelines/_posts/2017-06-12-firebase-crash-report.md

 ## Analytics events in Crash Logs

-Firebase Analytics events are now added to your crash logs, which gives you a more complete view of the state of your app leading up to crash.
+Firebase Analytics events are now added to your crash logs, which gives you a complete view of the state of your app leading up to crash.

 ## Additional feature

-* Can send custom crash log to firebase cosole.
+* Can send the custom crash log to Firebase console.
-* Can get email alert for crash.
+* Can get an email alert for the crash.

 ## Conclusion

-`Firebase Crash Reporting` is one of the most important tool of `Firebase` to make your app better and crash free.
+`Firebase Crash Reporting` is one of the most important tools of `Firebase` to make your app better and crash free.
+We are using it in many applications we are working on.